ricardojoserf/writeups/PortSwigger/3 - SSRF via flawed request parsing.md

 ![img](images/3%20-%20SSRF%20via%20flawed%20request%20parsing/12.png)

-Let's repeat the process and add the csrf value in the response to the previous GET request ("IJTFhUceFHwKZHdbhX2eW0ayNuKksPhv"):
+Let's repeat the process and add the csrf value in the response to the previous GET request ("IJTFhUceFHwKZHdbhX2eW0ayNuKksPhv") - or repeat the GET request to /admin, what you prefer:

 ```
 POST /admin/delete HTTP/2